doodzik/hydraulik/README.md

 ###`@skip([val: Int])`

-@skip() skips as many matches as provided in props.skip. defaults to null if props.skip isn't defined
+@skip() skips as many matches as provided in props.skip. defaults to 0 if props.skip isn't defined
 @skip(int) skips as many as are defined for int

+if skip is 0 nothing is skiped

+###`@limit([val: Int])`

+@limit() limits as many matches as provided in props.limit. defaults to 0 if props.limit isn't defined
+@limit(int) limits as many as are defined for int

+if limit is 0 nothing is limited

 ###`#filter(filterFn: function(val))`